davisjam/davisjam.github.io/_pages/home.md

 ## 2024

+- One paper accepted to **ASE'24**: applying LLMs to conduct software failure analysis from news articles.
+Congrats to Dharun and the team!
+- Serving on the **USENIX Security 2025 PC**.
 - One paper accepted to **ISSTA'24**: a failure analysis of deep learning interoperability software for ONNX.
 Congrats to Purvish and the team!
 - One paper accepted to **EMSE** on the idea of "Reengineering" of DNNs.
 Congrats to Wenxin and the author team!
 - Two papers accepted to **ESEM'24** -- a quantification of qualitative claims about hugging face, and exploratory work on GDPR in open-source software.
 Congrats to (1) Jason, Wenxin, Nick, and George; and (2) Lucas, Huayu, Sahar, Aaron, and Chris!
+- Serving on the **ICSE 2025 PC**.
 - **NSF** funds research on tools for energy-efficient software.
 Thank you, US taxpayers.
 - Dharun is awarded a 2024-2025 **Chateaubriand Fellowship** to conduct part of his dissertation research with Dr. Christophe Cerisara of INRIA (France).
 Congrats, Dharun!
 - **Rolls Royce** renews support for our research in embedded systems security